axllent/mailpit-website/content/docs/usage/deleting-messages.md

 weight: 2
 ---

+To conserve space and maintain [database performance](../../configuration/email-storage/) on busy Mailpit instances, Mailpit automatically prunes the database.
+This can of course be configured to suit your storage and/or privacy requirements.

+## Maximum number of messages

-To conserve space, Mailpit keeps the latest 500 messages by default, silently deleting older messages at regular intervals.
-This limit is configurable in the [runtime options](../../configuration/runtime-options/), and can be disabled by setting `--max 0`.
+**By default** Mailpit keeps only the latest 500 messages, silently deleting the oldest messages at regular intervals once this total number is reached.
+This limit is configurable in the [runtime options](../../configuration/runtime-options/), and can be disabled entirely by setting `--max 0` (@env `MP_MAX_MESSAGES=0`) if you wish to keep messages indefinitely, or alternatively set to a value that suits your requirements.

+Mailpit can easily store more than 100,000 messages and still perform relatively well, however some actions such as searching will become gradually slower as your database grows.

+## Delete by age

+Mailpit can also be optionally configured to automatically delete messages after a set period of time by using the `--max-age <age>` flag (@env `MP_MAX_AGE=<age>`) where `<age>` is specified either in hours (`h`) or in days (`d`).
+An example would be `--max-age 6h` to delete messages after 6 hours, or `--max-age 7d` after 7 days.

+## Manually deleting messages

 There are various ways to manually delete messages: